 - CardMatch does a soft pull on your credit report, which has no impact on your credit score

-Finding the right credit card takes some upfront work and planning, and that’s especially true if you’re looking for a card that lets you earn rewards.
-You’ll need to start by figuring out the type of rewards you want to earn, whether you’re after flexible rewards points, travel rewards or cash back.
-You’ll also have to compare all the top credit card offers out there, including their sign-up bonuses, then figure out which ones you may be able to qualify for.
+Finding the right credit card takes some upfront work and planning, and that’s especially true if you’re looking for a credit card that lets you earn rewards on your spending.
+You’ll typically need to start by figuring out the type of rewards you want to earn, such as cash back, points or miles.
+You’ll then want to compare all of the top credit card offers currently available, including their welcome bonuses, to figure out which ones you may be able to qualify for.

-Fortunately, a tool exists that can help you do all the research you need in one place.
-This tool, known as CardMatch, can also show you the best sign-up bonus offers that may not even be available to the general public.
+Fortunately, a tool exists that can help you do all the research you need to do in one place.
+This tool, known as Bankrate’s CardMatch™, may also show you sign-up bonus offers that are not available to the general public.

 What is CardMatch?

-CardMatch is a service from Bankrate that “matches” users with personalized credit card offers based on the information they provide.
-While these offers don’t guarantee your approval, the tool helps you gauge which cards you may be eligible for based on your credit profile.
+CardMatch is a service from Bankrate that matches users with personalized or prequalified credit card offers based on the information they provide.
+While these offers don’t guarantee that you’ll be approved for a credit card, the tool helps you gauge which cards you may be eligible for based on your credit profile.

-Since CardMatch connects users with offers based on their personal details, consumers often see dramatically different offers from one another (sometimes even different offers on the same card).
-However, it’s common for people to see top rewards cards and balance transfer credit cards from issuers like Chase, American Express and Citi.
+Note that, since CardMatch connects users with offers based on their personal details, consumers often see dramatically different offers from one another (sometimes even different offers on the same card).
+However, it’s common for people to see top rewards cards, balance transfer credit cards and credit-building cards from some of the top card issuers.